 - moves are built by putting action blocks in a row, with variables, loops, additional objects and possibility to “call” one move from another one;

 - support for projectiles;

 - support for after images, time stop, flash, and screen shake out of the box;

 - the picture importer automatically sets the top-left pixel as the transparent color and is smart enough to “crop” the empty area around a frame while importing it;

 - each character has an AI editor with simple controls to setup its behavior when controlled by the computer…

 … and a lot of other nifty small things I am probably forgetting.
 Despite its limitations, 2DFM02 still offers A LOT to play with and can be a worthy experience for someone moving their first steps in the world of fighting game making!
 After all, maybe not all dinosaurs need to go extinct, right?

 The engine is technically not abandonware, since the Japanese company which published it still exists and has rights on it (despite “forgetting” about it for a long time).
 However, if you want to have a go at it, there is an unofficial English translation (the same that I used to build my prototype) floating around.
 There are tutorials around the net, but in case you are curious, want to try out and have questions, I am open to offer guidance on my own Twitter account — my DMs are open.

 Wait, there’s more!

-After publishing this article, I reached out for four fighting game developers who made use of this engine.
+After publishing this article, I reached out for some additional fighting game developers who made use of this engine.
 My interviews with them can be read on this very website!